-Sparkly and in seasonal colors, this owl showcases a great technique, Blackwork on canvas, and two straight stitch variations.
+Sparkly and in Valentine colors, this owl showcases a great technique, Blackwork on canvas, and two straight stitch variations.

 You’ll love it.